-We have also been working at a national level to influence changes in policy and regulation that will help to improve patient safety by encouraging more reporting of patient safety incidents and improving feedback and learning.
+“The patient safety group is committed to continuing its work at a national level to influence changes in policy and regulation that will help to improve safety by encouraging more reporting of incidents and improving feedback and learning.”

 Safety culture assessment tool